jQuery 4: I Can't Believe They Actually Did It

 The Migration Path

 jQuery 4 doesn't force a rewrite.
-The practical approach:
+Migrate gradually:

 - Stop adding new